CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 The project implementation should take no more than a month and should be finished with the final product.

-All updated website pages must conform to the original website brand design.

-The website changes must not effect the non-product websites.
-Website edits and updates should not negatively website user analyitics.

 # 8. Appendix